Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • knowledge of technical English;

-• installation of equipment, adjustment of its work;
+• installation of equipment, adjustment of its operation;

 • control of the appropriate level of information security;

-Don't go overboard with listing!
-Too many programs announced may raise doubts about your level of proficiency in each of them.
-After all, real competence is acquired not even in one month.
+Don't overdo the listing!
+Too many declared programs may raise doubts about your level of proficiency in each of them.
+After all, real competence is not acquired even in one month.

-But the professional skills in the accountant's resume may look like this:
+But professional skills in an accountant’s resume may look like this:

 • maintaining tax and accounting records;